theluqmn/moose/README.md

 ### State of the project

 In active development.
-Rate of progress varies, as I am also working on [Novelty](https://github.com/theluqmn/novelty) - an economy/currency Discord bot.
+Rate of progress varies, as I am also working on other projects for 2024/2025 High Seas.

 ## Development